 Wedding List To Do!
 Every couple planning a wedding needs a to-do list.
-But more importantly, a clear organized schedule and wedding planning checklist.
+But more importantly, a clearly organized schedule and wedding planning checklist.
 A wedding list of things to do will help you organize your planning and get things done faster.
 However, it is so easy to get caught up in planning the big things that some small activities might skip your mind.

 This site contains affiliate links.
 For more info, please see our full disclosure.